 “It’s always wonderful to hear that your patients trust and appreciate you, but it’s particularly special to receive and handmade gift,” said Dr. Mellis.
 “I will cherish these pieces throughout my career!”

-If you have questions about Dr. Mellis, kidney cancer, or the treatment options offered at Georgia Urology, give us a call at 678-284-4053 to learn more or schedule an appointment.
+If you have questions about Dr. Mellis, kidney cancer, or the treatment options offered at Georgia Urology, contact us to learn more or schedule an appointment.